 It gets dark pretty quickly, so it’s hard to tell the state of the roads.
 I rely on how often I bounce off the seat for that.
 At least my backside isn’t numb, although it probably is bruised from the bouncing.

-I estimate that at least 550 of the 600 km was offroad.
+I estimate that at least 550 of the 600 kilometers was offroad.
 And I don’t want to look at the tires on the bus we traveled on.
 Sometimes not knowing the answer is just best for your mental health.

 Every single time we get off an overnight bus we say never again.
 I think they must be like childbirth because you forget just how bad it was and you do it all over again.
 So it’s probably a good job we don’t have kids, we’d be up to 10 of the little darlings by now if our propensity to keep jumping on bloody overnight buses is anything to go by.